 One of the most extensive vine weed management projects undertaken in South East Queensland.

 Where physical removal of the weeds has not been possible, biological control agents have been released into infestation to help stem the growth and spread of invasive vine weeds.
-The biological control agents are approved for release within Australia and sourced from community groups.
+The biological control agents are approved for release within Australia and sourced from from breeding facilities run by community groups.

-Farmers community groups and local governments councils are working together to help improve the condition of the region’s riverbanks and reduce the input of sediment into local water resources.
+Farmers community groups and local governments councils are working together to help protect and improve the condition of the region’s waterways for future generations.

 The project focuses on:

-This project is an important part of Healthy Land & Water’s broader efforts towards a concerted war on weeds across South East Queensland, which has been actively rolling out on-ground works for more than 20 years.
+This project is an important part of Seqwater’s vision for Water for Life and Healthy Land & Water’s broader efforts towards a concerted war on weeds across South East Queensland, which has been actively rolling out on-ground works for more than 20 years.

 Managing invasive weed species to preserve water quality, improve the condition of the region’s riverbanks to protect biodiversity, and provide habitat.